 At a Glance - Weights

 While some conversion formulas force you to round up or down, they're close enough for reliable estimates.
-In the previous exercise, for example, no one will ruin her cookies by being a single degree off.
-Unless you are a total perfectionist like Mrs. Fields, in which case you need to get yourself an oven with a more elaborate temperature dial.
+If you're cooking, for example, you probably won't ruin your cookies by being a single degree off.
+Unless you're a total perfectionist like Mrs. Fields, in which case you need to get yourself an oven with a more elaborate temperature dial.

 Let's try another one.
-To convert from kilograms to pounds, multiply the number of kilograms by 2.2.
+To convert from kilograms to pounds (approximately), multiply the number of kilograms by 2.2.
 To go the other way, divide the number of pounds by 2.2.
-Letting P represent pounds and K represent kilograms, we find the following formulas:
+Letting P represent pounds and K represent kilograms, we get the following formulas:

 P = 2.2K

-If The Merchant of Venice's Shylock wanted a pound of flesh, you could give him 0.4536 kilograms of flesh, and that would be the same thing.
-Hopefully it doesn't tick him off that you are using a different system of measurement.
+If The Merchant of Venice's Shylock wanted a pound of flesh, you could give him about 0.45 kilograms of flesh, and that would be the same thing.
+Hopefully it doesn't tick him off that you're using a different system of measurement.
 He doesn't seem like someone whose bad side you would want to be on.

 A bread recipe from Germany says to add 0.5 kg of flour.
 How many pounds of flour is this?